Chicago Partners Investment Group LLC Purchases Shares of 91,066 Dimensional US Large Cap Value ETF (NYSEARCA:DFLV)

-Chicago Partners Investment Group LLC purchased a new stake in shares of Dimensional US Large Cap Value ETF (NYSEARCA:DFLV – Get Rating) during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm purchased 91,066 shares of the company’s stock, valued at approximately $2,380,000.
-Chicago Partners Investment Group LLC owned about 0.86% of Dimensional US Large Cap Value ETF as of its most recent SEC filing.
+Chicago Partners Investment Group LLC acquired a new position in Dimensional US Large Cap Value ETF (NYSEARCA:DFLV – Get Rating) during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm acquired 91,066 shares of the company’s stock, valued at approximately $2,380,000.
+Chicago Partners Investment Group LLC owned about 0.86% of Dimensional US Large Cap Value ETF at the end of the most recent quarter.

 The Dimensional US Large Cap Value ETF (DFLV) is an exchange-traded fund that mostly invests in large cap equity.
 The fund is actively managed to hold a broad and diversified selection of US large-cap companies of any sector that exhibit value characteristics.
 Portfolio holdings are weighted by market capitalization DFLV was launched on Dec 6, 2022 and is managed by Dimensional.